EannaFennell/CellMAPS/README.md

 ## Installation

+*** We are currently (Nov 27 2024) refactoring the architecture and hence this install method may fail over the next few days.

 At the moment, to use CellMAPS, both the modelling and execution environments must be downloaded and installed.
 We are currently working on merging the execution platform with [Cinco Cloud](https://link.springer.com/chapter/10.1007/978-3-031-19756-7_23) (a Kubernetes native Application) so in future versions the entire platform (modelling and execution platforms) will be combined and deployed together. <br /> <br />
 Currently all the workflow modules for CellMAPS are stored on a public [docker hub](https://www.docker.com/products/docker-hub/) repository.
 In order to avoid rate limiting, the install will request valid a valid dockerhub account (username & password) which can be created [here](https://hub.docker.com/signup).
 In total, installation should take ~15 minutes to complete on a standard desktop/laptop.